William Coblentz (attorney): Career in law and politics

-Coblentz became an assistant to Pat Brown when he was California Attorney General and moved up with him when Brown became Governor of California.
+Coblentz became an assistant to Pat Brown when he was California's Attorney General and moved up with him when Brown became Governor of California.
 After an initial offer to serve as a judge, Coblentz accepted an offer from Brown in 1964 for a 16-year term on the University of California Board of Regents as Coblentz had requested, during which he served as the board's chairman from 1978 to 1980.
 A member of San Francisco's Bohemian Club, Coblentz was part of the group that supported Joseph Alioto in 1967 in his successful run for mayor of San Francisco.
 In his bid for Governor of California, Ronald Reagan used the University of California as a campaign issue, citing what he saw as a "spirit of permissiveness" that led to student disturbances.
 Coblentz defended the university's faculty, including such radicals as Eldridge Cleaver and Angela Davis, calling Reagan "a menopausal Cary Grant".

 As a regent, Coblentz played a key role in supporting efforts to pursue the case Regents of the University of California v.
 Bakke to the Supreme Court of the United States.
 The court ruled in 1978 in favor of Allan Bakke, a Caucasian student who had been bypassed for a spot at the UC Davis School of Medicine, concluding that racial quotas were illegal but ruling that race could be used as part of the consideration process.
 Despite the mixed ruling, Coblentz insisted that the support for the case by the regents helped send a message that the University of California cared about providing educational opportunities for minority students.
-After Coblentz's term as regent ended in 1980, Reagan left a video message that said "let bygones be bygones.
+After Coblentz's term as regent ended in 1980, Reagan left a video message that said "Let bygones be bygones.
 If you support me, I may make you the next ambassador to Afghanistan."